marcglasberg/async_redux/README.md

 *The AsyncRedux code is based upon packages <a href="https://pub.dev/packages/redux">redux</a> by Brian Egan, and <a href="https://pub.dev/packages/flutter_redux">flutter_redux</a> by Brian Egan and John Ryan.
 Also uses code from package <a href="https://pub.dev/packages/equatable">equatable</a> by Felix Angelov.
+The dependency injection idea in AsyncRedux was contributed by Craig McMahon.
+Special
-Special thanks: Eduardo Yamauchi and Hugo Passos helped me with the async code, checking the documentation, testing everything and making suggestions.
+thanks: Eduardo Yamauchi and Hugo Passos helped me with the async code, checking the documentation, testing everything and making suggestions.
 This work started after Thomas Burkhart explained to me why he didn't like Redux.
 Reducers as methods of action classes were shown to me by Scott Stoll and Simon Lightfoot.*

 *The Flutter packages I've authored:*